pwwang/datar/README.rst

 .. code-block:: python

-   # very easy to integrate with other libraries
+   # easy to integrate with other libraries
    # for example: klib
    import klib
    from pipda import register_verb